Author Index

 Gwendolyn Wright

-Gwendolyn Wright is professor of architecture and history at Columbia University and author of Building the Dream: A Social History of Housing in America (1983).
+Gwendolyn Wright is a professor of architecture and history at Columbia University and author of Building the Dream: A Social History of Housing in America (1983).

 Harrison M. Wright